Skip to main content

 • education policy

-Sophie is a Fellow of the RSA and her research contributes to our understanding of the role of the arts in society.
+Sophie is interested in arts education policy and practice.
 In 2022, she conducted research into the impact of the In2 Music Project, funded by ESRC IAA.
 Sophie evaluated the original In2 Music Project in 2020, which was funded by Darlington Borough Council, Warwick Music and UKRI.
 This project explored the benefits of music workshop participation for pupils' wellbeing and social capital:

 Full article: The benefits of music workshop participation for pupils’ wellbeing and social capital: the In2 music project evaluation (tandfonline.com)